TassianaMilka/C/README.md

 # Summary in English

-The C codes will contain what I find most interesting.
+The C is C++ codes will contain what I find most interesting.

 1.Observation everyone will have questions to identify what was done in the lines of codes;